Average Causal Effect Estimation in DAGs with Hidden Variables: Beyond Back-Door and Front-Door Criteria: Influence function based estimation strategies

 By aggregating all estimates into $\hat{Q}$ and applying the EIF from Lemma~\ref{lem:eif}, our proposed one-step corrected plug-in estimator, based on $n$ i.i.d. samples, denoted by $\psi^{+}_{a_0}(\hat{Q})$, is given by:

 \cite{bhattacharya2022semiparametric} provided a formulation of the EIF $\Phi_{a_0}(Q)$ that aligns with the topological factorization detailed in \eqref{eq:top_fact}.
 This formulation specifically involves the nuisance parameters $\mu$, $\pi$, and $f_{Z_k}$ for all $Z_k$ in $\Z$.
 Using this formulation of the EIF, their suggested one-step estimator necessitates density estimation for all mediators $Z_k$ in $\Z$.
-Each sequential regression $\mB{Z_k}$ is estimated by integrating out an estimate of $\mB{Z_{k+1}}$ with respect to an estimate of the conditional mediator density $\hf{Z_k}$, that is $\hmB{Z_k}(\mpgA{z_k}) = \int \hmB{Z_{k+1}}(\mpgA{z_{k+1}}) \hf{Z_k}(z_k \mid \mpgA{z_k}, a_{Z_k}) d z_{k}$, which involves numeric integration when $Z_k$ is continuous valued.
+Each sequential regression $\mB{Z_k}$ is estimated by integrating out an estimate of $\mB{Z_{k+1}}$ with respect to an estimate of the conditional mediator density $\hf{Z_k}$, that is $\hmB{Z_k}(\mBarg{Z_k}) = \int \hmB{Z_{k+1}}(\mBarg{z_{k+1}}) \hf{Z_k}(z_k \! \mid \! \mpgA{z_k}, a_{Z_k}) d z_{k}$, which involves numeric integration when $Z_k$ is continuous valued.
 Similarly, the product of density ratios $\mR{Z_k}$ is computed by first estimating the density ratios as $\hfr{Z_k}(Z_k, \mpgA{Z_k}) = \hf{Z_k}(Z_k \mid \mpgA{Z_k}, a_{Z_k})/\hf{Z_k}(Z_k \mid \mpgA{Z_k}, 1-a_{Z_k})$.
 In contrast, in Lemma~\ref{lem:eif}, we propose a different parameterization of the EIF in terms of nuisance regressions.
 Our approach aims to yield a one-step estimator that circumvents the complexities of density estimation, which can be particularly daunting for continuous and multivariate variables.
+As previously mentioned, \citet{jung2024unified} also develop one-step estimators, but their framework introduces an independent copy of the treatment variable $A' \sim P(A)$ and relies on regressions involving augmented nuisance functions such as $\hf{Z_k}(Z_k \mid \mpgA{Z_k}, A, A')$.
+This leads to nuisance characterizations and parameterizations that differ substantially from our regression-based approach, and consequently alters the asymptotic conditions required for linearity.
+In contrast, we provide a detailed analysis of these conditions in Section~\ref{sec:inference}, with additional illustrations in Appendix~\ref{app:examples}.